policy information

 2. Context to the risk appetite

-2.1 The management of risk is set in the context of the Strategic Plan Achievement 2023 and is aimed at ensuring that key risks in relation to the strategy are managed effectively but that the University is also able to assess key opportunities.
+2.1 The management of risk is set in the context of the new Strategic Plan "Impact 2028" and is aimed at ensuring that key risks in relation to the strategy are managed effectively but that the University is also able to assess key opportunities.

 2.2 The University’s approach is to minimise its exposure to reputational, compliance and financial sustainability, whilst accepting and encouraging an increased degree of risk in pursuit of its strategic aims.
 In particular, the University is proactive in seeking opportunities to increase student numbers, develop an academic portfolio relevant to the world of work, develop its estate, increase its enterprise, research and knowledge exchange activities including its academic portfolio.